Hybanth/Fullstack-open/README.md

 ## About the Project

 This repository contains the source code and documentation for the Fullstack Open course exercises.
-The project encompasses both frontend and backend development, emphasizing the use of React, Node.js, Express, and MongoDB.
+The project encompasses both frontend and backend development.
 ## Technologies Used

 ### Frontend